 What can you do to ease your racing heart

-Additionally, getting up to drink a glass of water is a good idea, according to Dr. Jessup, if you realize you have had a lot of caffeine or alcohol and not enough water that day.
-Electrolytes are heavily involved in regulating your heartbeat, according to the Cleveland Clinic.
-When you're dehydrated, the body has a harder time balancing its electrolytes, which can impact your heartbeat and might explain why your heart races at night.
+Additionally, getting up to drink a glass of water is a good idea, according to Dr. Jessup, especially if you realize you have had a lot of caffeine or alcohol—and maybe not enough water—that day.

 When are heart palpitations a cause for concern

-It can be alarming to feel an abnormal sensation in your chest.
-It makes sense that your mind might wander to the worst-case scenarios, but rest assured that slight changes in your heartbeat when you lay down are fairly common—as long as they're not chronic and no other symptoms arise.
-So next time your heart is doing gymnastics when you've settled in for some sleep, rolling over or getting some water could do the trick.
+It can be alarming to feel a weird sensation in your chest.
+Your mind might wander to the worst-case scenarios, but rest assured that slight changes in your heartbeat when you lay down are fairly common—as long as they're not chronic and no other symptoms arise.
+So next time your heart is doing gymnastics when you've settled in for some sleep, roll over or get some water, then snag those zzzs.

 Loading More Posts...